 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1.

 When the camp opened, Tony was sent to the camp.
 After he arrived he recalled, “One of our guys tried to escape the first day.
 They caught him and broke every bone in his body, then broke his head open so his brains spilled out.
 Then they made us walk by and look at him.
 It seemed like there were killings every day.”